blacklocus/aurora-echo/README.md

 ### What do?
 Use this tool to automatically restore an Aurora database cluster from a snapshot, promote it to live via DNS updates in Route53, and at EOL destroy the managed cluster.

-The three different stages here -- new, promote, retire -- can all be run periodically without regard for timing of the other stages.
+The five different stages here -- new, clone, modify, promote, retire -- can all be run periodically without regard for timing of the other stages.
 This is because the commands are idempotent and the lifecycle stages are tracked on the database instances themselves via tags.
 Thus each command will only operate on a database that is tagged appropriately, and will exit cleanly if there is no database in the appropriate stage.

 Have multiple development databases?
 Aurora Echo allows management of unlimited independent lifecycles; just name them differently in configuration and don't worry about them interfering with each other.